Polyfidelity: Benefits and challenges

+Advantages

-A commonly cited advantage of polyfidelity is the ability to have unprotected sex among more than two people while maintaining relative safety regarding STDs, so long as any new members are sufficiently tested before fluid bonding with the group, and keep their commitments.
+A commonly cited advantage of polyfidelity is the ability to have unprotected sex among more than two people while maintaining relative safety regarding STIs, so long as any new members are sufficiently tested before fluid bonding with the group, and keep their commitments.
+Members know who is in the romantic/sexual network, share expectations about safer sex and disclosure, and can invest in long-term attachment within the defined group.
 This would have health advantages similar to monogamy, although risks rise somewhat with each person added.

-Some gain a sense of emotional safety from the relatively closed nature of the poly faithful commitment.
+Some note that the closed, collectively negotiated boundaries of polyfidelity can foster a sense of emotional safety and stability because of the relatively closed nature of a poly-faithful environment.
+Participants in a qualitative study of polyfidelity reported several perceived benefits.
+Closed multi-partner groups were described as providing opportunities to express “multiple sides” of the self while cultivating a sense of intentional family and shared identity.

+Neither advantage or disadvantage

 Polyfidelity inherently affords less flexibility than other forms of nonmonogamy.
-For example, open relationships do not restrict sexual interactions to specific people.
+For example, open relationships and general polyamory do not restrict sexual interactions to specific people.
+This may be seen as an advantage or disadvantage.

+In polyfidelitous groups, interpersonal complexity scales combinatorically as membership increases.
+Beyond the whole-group bond, each additional member creates new two-person, three-person, and larger sub-group interactions.
+For example, in a four-person polyfidelitous relationship, there are eleven distinct interaction configurations: the six possible two-person interactions, the four possible three-person interactions, and the interaction that includes all four members together.
+A three-person relationship has only four such unique interactions.
+A five-person group has 26.
+This proliferation of relationship subsystems can increase coordination demands around communication, scheduling, decision-making, and conflict resolution.
+Humans are suited for traversing these group dynamics, so this is not as drastic as the math would suggest.
+Dunbar's number, which originates from research relating neocortex size to social network capacity and posits an inner circle of about five especially close support relationships, may have implications for the maximum size at which a relationship could be considered stable and polyfidelitous.

+Challenges

 As many polyfidelitous people have transitioned directly from closed monogamy, they can encounter problems in learning to communicate intimately with more than one partner.

-People hoping to create or expand a group marriage mention difficulty finding potential partners with enough mutual compatibility to even consider attempting a relationship.
+People hoping to create or expand a group marriage mention difficulty finding potential partners with enough mutual compatibility to even consider attempting such a relationship.
+Polyfidelity is an uncommon sub-set of polyamory, which is itself not the norm in the United States.

 Polyfidelity, like other forms of consensual non-monogamy, can present the challenge of managing jealousy, maintaining clear communication, and ensuring equitable distribution of emotional and practical responsibilities.
 Successful polyfidelity often requires strong commitment and communication skills among all members.
+Many polyfidelitous groups emphasize explicit consent and conflict-resolution to maintain individual autonomy among collective intimacy.